 A couple of thousand years ago, astronomy instruments put the “high” in “high tech” and were the hot new thing for navigation and timekeeping.
 Even though astrolabes are extremely ancient technology, they’re still in use today and people still learn to make them as part of learning astronomy.

 This mold is really big, with the finished product (when put together) being approximately 6 1/4″ in height.
-It comes with a spare lens, in case you want to make your product look more authentic.
-We will make spare lenses available on our website soon.
+It comes with a lens, in case you want to make your product look more authentic.
+Spare lenses are available HERE .
 You can use an appropriate size screw and nut to hold the astrolabe together.

 ‘The astrolabe’ mold can be used with clay or resin, as well as with food decoration mediums such as chocolate or fondant.
 When using resin with this mold, we recommend that you apply a release agent first, for example a thin layer of cooking oil spray.
 When using polymer or air-dry clay with this mold, we recommend that you apply a fine layer of cornstarch, talcum powder or water on the mold before filling it with clay.